ibraheem4/ibraheem4.github.io/_posts/2016-12-26-Version-Management-Tools.md

 comments: true
 ---

-> rbenv vs pyenv vs nvm vs jenv

-If you're working on multiple web projects, it is a good practice to use Version Managers to maintain consistency amongst and between different code bases.
+If you're working on multiple software projects, it is a good practice to use Version Management Tools to maintain consistency amongst and between different code bases.

 In Ruby, for example, many developers manage their Ruby versions using using tools like [rbenv](https://github.com/rbenv/rbenv) and [RVM](https://rvm.io/).